 The views ARE beautiful and you’ll see an area hard to see any other way but by this train.

-It’s one of the most popular things to do in Salta for a reason, so if you want to see beautiful scenery and love train travel, reserve your Tren de los Nubes excursion here.
+If you do want to go, you can know that it’s one of the most popular things to do in Salta for a reason, reserve your Tren de los Nubes excursion here.

 Where to Stay in Salta